-Speaking with Purpose to Raise Confident Learners - SC First Steps
+Speaking with purpose to raise confident learners - SC First Steps

 Children witness nearly everything—their parent’s highs and lows, how they treat others, how they handle life’s challenges, and how they strive toward their goals.
 When Barbara Kennedy experienced postpartum depression, she found support through Laurens County First Steps, gaining the resources and encouragement she needed to be the best example for her daughter.